YosysHQ/prjtrellis/README.md

 # Quickstart Guide

-Currently Project Trellis is tested on Arch Linux and Ubuntu 17.10.
+Currently Project Trellis is tested on Arch Linux, Ubuntu 17.10 and Ubuntu 16.04.

 Install the dependencies:
  - Lattice Diamond 3.10
  - Python 3.5 or later, including development libraries (`python3-dev` on Ubuntu)
- - A modern C++14 compiler (g++ or Clang recommended)
+ - A modern C++14 compiler (Clang is recommended)
- - CMake 3.8 or later
+ - CMake 3.5 or later
  - Boost including boost-python

 Pull submodules: